ramironinni/ramironinni/README.md

 - 🔭 I’m currently looking for a new job.

-- 🧑‍🎓 I'm working hard with **The Odin Project Full Stack JS Path** and other courses.
+- 🧑‍🎓 I'm love learning new things everyday.

 - 🌱 I’m currently learning the MERN Stack **MongoDb, Express, React and Node**